ef1301/CSCI-39594-AdvancedVisualTools/README.md

 Please note that this schedule is tentative and is meant to serve only as a guide:

 - Introduction to Visualization
+- Visualization Challenges
 - Advanced Visual Analytics with Tableau
+- Machine Learning with R/Python and Tableau
 - Data Visualization with D3.js
+- Information Visualization with Gephi
 - Scientific Visualization with ParaView
-- 3D Visualization and VR/AR/MR
-- Using R and Python with Tableau
-- Information Visualization with Gephi
 - Scientific Visualization with VisIt
 - Scientific Visualization with VMD
+- 3D Visualization and VR/AR/MR
 - Immersive 3D Visualization Displays
-- Immersive Scientific Visualization with Paraview
+- High Performance Visualization

 ## Prerequisites